-President Biden and Russia’s Putin meet ahead of summit
+Biden-Putin summit ends with some diplomatic steps forward but no significant announcements

 The meeting is sure to invite comparisons with President Donald Trump’s 2018 meeting with Putin in Helsinki, where the two leaders held a joint news conference and Trump sided with Russian denials when asked whether Moscow had meddled in the 2016 presidential election.

-Biden has prepared for his one-on-one by reviewing materials and consulting with officials across government and with outside advisers.
+Biden prepared for his one-on-one by reviewing materials and consulting with officials across government and with outside advisers.
 Aides said the level of preparation wasn’t unusual.
 Biden, in a brief exchange with reporters upon arriving in Geneva on Tuesday night, sought to offer the impression that he wasn’t sweating his big meeting.

 “I am always ready,” Biden said.